-G1 The mini-GBIC (gigabit interface converter) port is a connection point for a mini-GBIC expansion module, so the Switch can be uplinked via fiber to another switch.
-Each MiniGBIC port provides a link to a high-speed network segment or individual workstation at speeds of up to 1000Mbps.
+Console The Console port is where you can connect a serial cable to a PC's serial port for miniGBIC 1/2 The mini-GBIC (gigabit interface converter) port is a connection point for a mini-GBIC expansion module, so the Switch can be uplinked via fiber to another switch.
+The MiniGBIC port provides a link to a high-speed network segment or individual workstation at speeds of up to 1000Mbps.